 Areas of Current Emphasis

-Since starting Lambert & Lambert PLC, Brad has assisted in the sale of Tier 1 auto suppliers and a business school; acquisition and financing of the Grand Rapids Marriott Hotel; formation and representation of real estate, medical and business firms; and consulted and drafted contracts for mid-size businesses.
+Since starting Lambert & Lambert PLC, Brad has assisted in the sale of Tier 1 auto suppliers several Proprietary Schools, including Dorsey School of Business, and several medical practices; acquisition and financing of the Grand Rapids Marriott Hotel; formation and representation of real estate, medical and business firms; and consulted and drafted contracts for mid-size businesses.
 He has litigated several covenant-not-to-compete and intellectual property claims; real estate title disputes; shareholder disputes, including corporate break-up cases; exchange and settlement of claims regarding $4 million in real estate; collection and insurance defense in commercial cases for major clients; and many recent cases of all sizes in the firm’s diverse practice areas.

 Born in Flint, Michigan, Brad earned his Bachelor of Business Administration in 1975 from Saginaw Valley State University, where he graduated summa cum laude.
 He received his Juris Doctorate in 1982 from Wayne State University Law School, graduating magna cum laude.
 While there, he worked two years on the Wayne Law Review, publishing two articles -- The Effect of the Second Computer Inquiry on Telecommunications and Data Processing (1981), and The Legislative Veto: A Survey, Constitutional Analysis, and Empirical Study of Its Effect in Michigan (1982).
 He also was appointed to Order of the Coif, and was granted the John P. Murphy Scholarship Award.

 Professional and Civic Affiliations